leaningtech/labs/src/content/docs/cheerpj2/05-reference/Runtime-API.md

 #### `jsLoadReason(scriptName, directReason, userReason)`

->Please note that enabling this listener may have significant performance impact and should not be used in production**
+> **Warning:** enabling this listener may have significant performance impact and should not be used in production.

 For each new .jar.js to be loaded, CheerpJ will call this function.
 This can be useful to debug the reason why some parts of the runtime are loaded, if unexpected.